 - organise and conduct training.

 Air force officers also have duties related to their area of specialisation.
 For example, air force pilots carry out tasks related to that role, such as preparing flight plans and flying aircraft.

 Skills and knowledge

 - knowledge of air force regulations, tactics and protocol, including health and safety, ethics, and conduct

 - knowledge of drills and parade requirements

-- knowledge of how to operate and maintain weapons and radio equipment
+- knowledge of how to operate and maintain weapons, radio and specialist aviation equipment

 - problem solving skills

 - first aid and rescue skills.

 Air force officers also need to have skills and knowledge related to their field of specialisation or trade.
 For example, air force intelligence officers need knowledge of mission planning and electronic warfare capability.

 - usually work regular business hours but may be expected to work long or irregular hours on training exercises or when on deployment